rdagumampan/yuniql/docs/how-to-bulk-load-data-during-migration.md

 ### How to bulk load data during migration

-Master data and lookup table data almost comes natural as part of every database provisioning process.
+Master data and lookup tables almost comes natural as part of every database provisioning process.
 With this, you may prepare them in CSV files and yuniql will inspect them and bulk load into tables bearing same name as the CSV file.
-The following example demonstrates how to do this
+The following example demonstrates how to do this.

 1. Initialize local version